seank-com/notes/machine-config/MAC.md

   # you can use the following command
   #$ git config --global --unset-all core.editor

+  # copy .gitmessage from machine-config to you home folder
+  $ git config --global commit.template ~/.gitmessage

   # generate ssh keys
   $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
   Enter a file in which to save the key (/Users/you/.ssh/id_rsa): [Press enter]